Supermodel Me season 6

 The sixth season of Supermodel Me (or Supermodel Me: Revolution) aired on 11 October 2021 after a 7-year hiatus, with the shooting location being moved back to Singapore.
 The previous judging panel were mostly replaced by the judging panel of Asia's Next Top Model, with Thai model Cindy Bishop appointed as the host and head judge, and Yu Tsai appointed as the creative consultant.
 Ase Wang returned to the judging panel for the fourth time.
 The show marked as the debut of Hanli Hoefer and Catriona Gray (finale episode) in the show's judging panel.
 Asia's Next Top Model alumni Dana Slosar and Monika Santa Maria were added as the task master.

 This season features 12 contestants; three from the Philippines, two each from Singapore and Vietnam, and one each from China, Hong Kong, Indonesia, Malaysia and Thailand.

-The prizes for this season are a Subaru Ambassadorship, a cover on Harper’s Bazaar and a modelling contract with Storm Model Management.
+The prizes for this season are: a new Subaru car with the chance to become the brand's ambassador, a cover on Harper’s Bazaar and a modelling contract with Storm Model Management.

-The winner was 21-year-old Nguyễn Quỳnh Anh from Vietnam.
+The winner was 21-year-old Quỳnh Anh Nguyễn from Vietnam.

 This season is available to watch through streaming platform Netflix from December 2, 2022.

 This season won Best Editing at the Asian Academy Creative Awards 2022 on December 7, 2022.